harmonydata/harmonydata.github.io/content/en/blog/marketing.md

 In future, we plan to:

 * Present at conferences and [workshops](https://harmonydata.ac.uk/harmony-tidal-workshop).
 This is a great way to connect with potential contributors and collaborators.
-* Attend hackathons and other events.
+* Attend [AI hackathons](https://fastdatascience.com/ai-in-research/ai-hackathon-machine-learning-hackathon/) and other events.
 This is a great way to connect with potential contributors and collaborators.

 We hope to attract contributors, build support, and enable Harmony to prosper and develop further in the long term.